 An Overview of Basic Estate Planning

 What are the documents we recommend as part of basic estate planning?
 Attorney Ray Kerlick talks about those documents and what they do in this video.
 The special offer mentioned in the video is over, but we’re still offering an exceptional price for the same basic estate planning package.
 We can prepare these basic estate planning documents for a couple for only $750.
 A Transfer on Death Deed is only $200.
-This offer is only valid at our Fulshear office. and at our other offices in Richmond, El Campo, and Wharton.
+This offer is valid at our Fulshear office. and at our other offices in Richmond, El Campo, and Wharton.
 Call us at 800-929-1725 for an appointment.

 Summary of the Basic Estate Planning Video